NVL-Lab/NVL-Lab.github.io/research/index.md

 Neuroprosthetics provide a unique opportunity to investigate the neural mechanisms of learning by enabling us to manipulate and measure neural activity in real-time.
 By modulating neural activity and providing sensory feedback, we gain insights into the specific neural circuits and mechanisms that underlie the acquisition, retention, and interpretation of new information.
 This information can be used to develop more effective interventions for individuals with learning impairments, as well as to enhance learning in healthy individuals.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="publication, website" %}

 {% include search-info.html %}

 {% include section.html %}

-## Featured
+# Featured

 {% include list.html component="card" data="projects" filters="group: featured" %}

 {% include section.html %}

-## Neuroprosthetic Learning
+# Neuroprosthetic Learning
 Learning is a complex cognitive process that is mediated by the coordinated activity of multiple brain areas and the recruitment of numerous neurons.
 Given this complexity, it is advantageous to simplify the neural circuitry under study in order to more effectively investigate the neural basis of learning.

-# What are the neural mechanisms underlying learning?
+## What are the neural mechanisms underlying learning?
 {% capture text %}
 We aim to explore the fundamental principles underlying learning in a reduced and experimenter-defined neuronal circuit.
 To achieve this goal, we will employ a neuroprosthetic paradigm to elicit specific behaviors in restrained or freely behaving rodents.
 We will then manipulate the neural substrate of these behaviors using electrical or optical stimulation, and characterize the functional response both at the neural and behavioral level.